ImTheDmThatsWhy/D-D_Dice_Application/Readme.md

 into the file you plan on using it.
 In this case it is the Die.py file.

 Import color: same way as the black import but substitute the word black for the word color.
+The colour module will be used to make the app more reader friendly in the terminal, by coloring outputs and headings.